collectSPACE: Messages

 Registered: Feb 2001

 If anybody is thinking of buying the Smithsonian Lunar Rover I can recommend it.
 Took delivery of one this morning and I am very impressed with the finished article.
 Much of the rover is die-cast with the remaining parts resin.
 The photos on the website do not do the model justice.
-Excellent value for money, a speedy delivery to the UK (3 days via FEDEX) and very well packaged for the trip.
+Excellent value for money.
 10 out of 10.
 I think more orders are required...

 Larry McGlynn